Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

 \subsection{Time-independent properties of the holographic proposals}

 To understand the time-independent predictions of the complexity conjectures, we need to deal with the UV divergences that these observables display as a consequence of approaching the AdS boundary.
 On the field theory side, complexity is expected to diverge due to the short distance correlations.
 The structure of these divergences is a robust feature, which cares very little about whether the theory is weakly or strongly coupled.
-It is therefore ideally suited for comparing the holographic conjectures to simple set-ups in free field theory, which we reviewed in the section \ref{sec.free.qft}.
+It is therefore ideally suited for comparing the holographic conjectures to simple set-ups in free field theory, which we reviewed in section \ref{sec.free.qft}.
 In holography, these divergences are regularized by introducing a short distance cutoff near the boundary of the asymptotically AdS spacetime, while in QFT they can be regularized, for instance, by placing the theory on a lattice with spacing $\delta$.

 A similar divergent behavior appears when studying the entanglement entropy.
-In that case, the leading divergence behaves as an area law\footnote{Note that area law here refers to the term dominant at short values of the UV cutoff, not the term dominant at high energies, as is often the case in the condensed matter literature.} $A/\delta^{d-2}$ with $A$ the area of the entangling surface, $\delta$ a short distance cutoff and $d$ the spacetime dimension of the boundary field theory.
+In that case, the leading divergence behaves as an area law\footnote{Note that area law here refers to the term dominant in a short distance UV cutoff expansion (small $\delta$), not the term dominant in a large entangling region volume limit, as is sometimes the case in the condensed matter literature.
+The two expansions can differ when an additional scale is present, e.g., a temperature.} $A/\delta^{d-2}$ with $A$ the area of the entangling surface, $\delta$ a short distance cutoff and $d$ the spacetime dimension of the boundary field theory.
 This is true both in holographic settings and in free field theories \cite{Nishioka2009RTrev,Casini2009RevFreeEnt}.
 Furthermore, in the case of a smooth entangling surface, the divergences jump in powers of two, capturing different geometric features of the entangling surface.
 Universal contributions, depending on the anomalies of the theory, appear as coefficients of either the logarithmic or the constant parts of the expansion in the short-distance cutoff.

 The above results motivated the study of UV divergences for the complexity of a vacuum state.
 In \cite{Carmi2017DivC}, the authors explored the CV and CA proposals in empty AdS spacetime, see Fig.~\ref{fig:emptyCVCA}.
-It was found that the complexity always diverges with a volume law, proportional to the volume $\mathcal{V}$ of the system as
+They found that these quantities always diverge proportionally to the volume $\mathcal{V}$ of the system as